 Freezing is not recommended.

-The cheese is named after the infamous Roaring Forties gale-force winds which frequently bring westerly winds of more than 60 miles per hour to King Island located at 40 degrees latitude in Bass Straight, between the southern tip of Australia and the northern tip of Tasmania.
+Roaring Forties Blue hails from King Island, situated south of Melbourne, Australia.
+It derives its name from the notorious Roaring 40s gale-force winds which frequently bring westerly winds of more than 60 miles per hour to King Island located at 40 degrees latitude in Bass Straight, between the southern tip of Australia and the northern tip of Tasmania.

 Blue vein cheese is distinguished by the blue-green veins of mold located throughout the body of the cheese.
 The veins are created during production when the cheese is 'spiked' or 'pierced' to allow oxygen in, which promotes the growth of the blue mold producing a cheese which is rich and buttery yet tangy with a pungent aroma, a smooth soft texture and a sometimes salty finish.